UK Council for Psychotherapy

 Emotional counselling in London & emotional psychotherapy - bad moods, low moods, severe emotional mood swings in women, moodiness, Author: Meg Wills, Title: 196 - I tried to keep it bottled up

-Numbing Our Feelings - Other Reactions At our core we may describe it as emotionless.
+Numbing Our Feelings - Other Reactions At our core we may describe our numbness as emotionless, as if at time we are living on another planet.
 In order to numb our feelings, some of us may put all our energy into work.
 Others may remain in a fog, detached, go numb by turning to unhelpful habits or addictions.
 When we feel numb, empty inside, our conscious, unconscious intention may be to avoid pain, yet we also end up avoiding happiness.
 Others may do the opposite through chasing feelings, masochistically enjoying painful or tedious situations, so at least we can feel something.
-We may find it hard to access our joy, gratitude, happiness, vulnerability, tenderness, fragility and avoid intimacy or grieving what we need to grieve (see also Accessing Our Feelings, Healthily Expressing Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow)
+We may find it hard to access our joy, gratitude, happiness, vulnerability, tenderness, fragility and avoid intimacy or grieving what we need to grieve (see also Accessing Our Feelings, Embracing Our Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow, Healthily Expressing Feelings)

 Emotional counselling London, Camden, Kings Cross Psychotherapy - emotional growth, emotional problems, emotional distress, gut feelings, intuition, Author: Chris Booth, Title: Bubble